TrentShailer/hdr-snipping-tool/README.md

   * Valid keys are found in the [global-hotkey docs](https://docs.rs/global-hotkey/latest/global_hotkey/hotkey/enum.Code.html).
 * Use the `Enter` key to save the entire screenshot, or click and drag the mouse to save a portion of the screenshot.
 * Use the `Escape` key to cancel a screenshot.
-* After saving the file is saved to `Pictures\Screenshots` and copied to your clipboard.
+* After saving the file is saved to `%USERPROFILE%\Pictures\Screenshots` and copied to your clipboard.

 ## Goals